 Furred walls are useful for finishing a basement area and to provide room for insulation.
 This can easily be represented using Chief Architect by using the furred wall setting.
-In Chief Architect X7, you may find it more effective to simply define a new wall type with multiple framing layers.
+In Chief Architect X7 and later, you may find it more effective to simply define a new wall type with multiple framing layers.
 For more information on this process, see the related article on defining a new wall type in X7.

 To build a foundation

 If you don’t have a foundation created Click Build> Floor> Build Foundation

 Specify the settings you desire in the Build Foundation dialog and click OK.

 Choose the option to Derive new foundation plan from the 1st floor plan and click OK.